Trainees and program leaders describe their experiences with diversity, Harvard-affiliated training programs and life in Boston

-Students spend their first two years of medical school in classrooms on the Quad, which also provides laboratories and offices for 146 tenured and tenure-track faculty members in basic and social science departments.
-In addition, the Quad houses a number of core research facilities and the school administration, including the dean of the faculty of medicine.
+Students spend their first years of medical school in classrooms on the Quad, which also provides laboratories and offices for more than 170 tenured and tenure-track faculty members in basic and social science departments.
+In addition, the Quad houses a number of core research facilities and the School's administration, including the dean of the faculty of medicine.

 To leverage this network of talent, Harvard Medical School advocates collaboration across institutions.
-A number of new entities—such as Harvard Catalyst, the Broad Institute, the Harvard Stem Cell Institute and the Wyss Institute for Biologically Inspired Engineering—embody the synergistic approach to problem solving.
+A number of newer entities—such as Harvard Catalyst, the Broad Institute, the Harvard Stem Cell Institute, the Center for Primary Care and the Wyss Institute for Biologically Inspired Engineering—embody the synergistic approach to problem solving.
 The School plays a major role in supporting and guiding them.

 Harvard Medical School’s centers, divisions and institutes also unite faculty, staff and students in pursuit of common goals.
 Through these organizations, community members are addressing the nation’s primary care crisis, building awareness of the ethical dimensions of medicine, tackling neurologic diseases and more.